 Socrates had the reputation of being of great wisdom.
 One day someone came to visit him and said:

--You know what I just heard about your friend?- Wait a moment, replied Socrates, before you tell me, I would like to give you a test, that of the three sieves.- The three sieves?
+-You know what I just heard about your friend. – Wait a moment, replied to Socrates, before you tell me, I would like to give you a test, that of the three sieves. – The three sieves?

 – Before telling something about others, it is good to take the time to filter what you want to say.
 The first sieve is that of truth.
 Have you verified that what you are going to tell me is true?

 – No, I only heard about it …

 – Very well.
 So, you don’t know if it’s true.
 Let’s continue with the second sieve, that of kindness.
 Is that something good you want to tell me about my friend?